Raanjhanaa: Filming

 After main casting announcements, filming was substantially delayed; the reason was speculated to be composer A. R. Rahman's music being denied outright by the film director.
 Filming officially began in Varanasi, India in early September 2012 and continued for 40 days in and around the city.
 As per reports, the leading duo were also seen playing the role of 17-year-old teenagers.
 In mid-September 2012, the schedule of filming was put on hold as actor Dhanush fell ill on the sets in Varanasi.
 While filming in October 2012, the actor injured his shoulder during the filming of an action sequence for his Tamil outing Maryan.
 The consequences led to the scheduled shooting of dance sequences to be postponed and were shot in Varanasi on 19 December 2012.
 On 4 November 2012, Sonam Kapoor and Abhay Deol shot the song "Tu Mun Shudi" at India Gate, Delhi, and their dialogue scenes were shot at the Indian Institute of Mass Communication campus in Delhi by early December 2012.
 Permission to shoot inside was denied to the director by the college authorities.
 So, the unit shot some scenes in Amity International School, Noida.
 To avoid footage leaks, over a hundred potential crew members were made present at the filming venue.
 Certain filming was also done in Gurgaon and Faridabad.
 The title track of the film was shot on 27 December 2012.
 The final schedule of filming began in Delhi on 7 January 2013.
 In March 2013, the film's crew shot several scenes at the Pataudi Palace in Haryana over two days.

 After the completion of writing work, Actress Sonam Kapoor required the dialogue in Devnagri, hence "Sanjay Bhardwaj" (Dev) appointed to do the said job for her.

 Music

 The music and the background score for the film was composed by A. R. Rahman.
-The soundtrack's original version has lyrics penned by Irshad Kamil whereas the Tamil version by Madhan Karky, Vairamuthu & Kabilan.
+The soundtrack's original version has lyrics penned by Irshad Kamil whereas the Tamil version was written by Vairamuthu.
 In an interview with Hindustan Times, Rahman stated that he had emphasised the folk-classical genre as the film brings out a fascination for Benaras through the music and hence, most of the songs are character-driven.
 In all, the soundtrack album has nine original tracks.
 The original version of the soundtrack was released on the co-branded record labels Sony Music and Eros Music on 27 May 2013 and the Tamil version on 17 June 2013.